cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     Inputs:
-    - share_i: A tuple of the form (i, sk_i), where i indicates the participant identifier, and sk_i the participant's secret key, where sk_i is a secret share of the constant term of f.
+    - share_i: A tuple of the form (i, sk_i), where i indicates the participant identifier, and sk_i the participant's secret key, a secret share of the constant term of f, where sk_i is in `GF(p)`.
-    - vss_commitment: A VSS commitment to a secret polynomial f.
+    - vss_commitment: A VSS commitment to a secret polynomial f, a vector commitment to each of the coefficients in coeffs, where each element of the vector commitment is an `Element` in `G`.

     Outputs: 1 if sk_i is valid, and 0 otherwise